SpreadZhao/notes_homeworks_new/Algorithm/ea.md

 ![[Algorithm/resources/Drawing 2023-01-23 15.02.02.excalidraw.png|500]]

-Continuously do this, until both the two pointers reach the end.
+Continuously do this, until both of the two pointers reach the end.
 After that, we will get the merged array.
 So the structure of Merge Sort is supposed to be:

 ```c
 MergeSort(a[1 .. n]){